 Cultural appropriation is a one-way process, usually, involving the white culture appropriating non-white ideas, inventions or customs, especially those of black people and Native Americans.
 When cultural appropriation flows in the opposite direction, it is called forced cultural assimilation.
 Examples include black girls forced to straighten their hair to attend school or get a job.
 Black children told to comb their hair and sent home when they wore natural hairstyles.

-The word cultural appropriate like racism has several parts.
+The word cultural appropriation, like racism, has several parts.

 - Property as in ideas, creations, inventions, customs or tradition